|DOB||1 April 1981|

 29th November 1994, Rikki's naked body was found the following day in woodland a few minutes' walk from his home in Redmile Walk, Welland, Peterborough.
 The body was completely naked, and had been laid out in a star shape.

-James Watson had originally been questioned by police at the time of the murder.
+James Watson had originally been questioned by police at the time of the murder, but there was little evidence.

 1994, Rikki's mother Ruth Neave who was found to have an interest in murder and serial killers was charged with murdering her six year-old son.